Powerlearnproject/se-assignment-4-github-and-visual-studio-Faraja-Mwaipyana/README.md

 Questions:

-What is GitHub, and what are its primary functions and features?
+1.What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.
 Repositories on GitHub:
 ANSWERS: